wchnicholas/DoubleMutFit2DDG/README.md

 This readme describes the scripts used for the analyses in:
 [High-throughput identification of protein mutant stability computed from a double mutant fitness landscape](http://onlinelibrary.wiley.com/doi/10.1002/pro.2840/full)
-* Explanation of relevant files for the analyses in the paper is provided (see section "FILE DESCRIPTIONSn")
+* Explanation of relevant files for the analyses in the paper is provided (see section "FILE DESCRIPTIONS")
+* Protocol for running the analysis is described (see section "STEP BY STEP PROTOCOL")
 * Other scripts/files that are not used for the analyses in the paper.
 They were generated during "idea testing" stage of the project.
 Some of them are described (see section "OTHER SCRIPTS")

 #FILE DESCRIPTIONS